MicahElliott/flowrist/README.md

 ## More Flowrist design explanation

-Placing `w` above `h` means that although `w` _looks_ like an index key (and thus an common SFB), it's almost as commonly a middle-finger.
+Placing `w` above `h` means that although `w` _looks_ like an index key (and thus a common SFB), it's almost as commonly a middle-finger.
 You'll know by looking/thinking ahead a couple letters for a `n` or `h`.
 This means index stays busy only pressing `y`, `w`, and `n/h` (and sometimes `h` and `e`).
 And that `wh` is a very nice inward roll (which analyzers won't detect) for a gain